 - Phishing and Social Engineering

 - Open to any level of security personnel

 - Coming soon...

 An advanced Red vs Blue war-game with Ontario College Students from a variety of cyber security and ICT programs; working alongside Professors, Instructors and cyber defense/ICT Industry professionals, who act as mentors to the students during the course of the exercise.
 Providing the students with insight, support, advice and guidance throughout the whole exercise.
 The exercise gives students a chance to flex their in-class learned skills a tense, competitive, supportive and fun environment.

 Live Speaking Engagements from RedBlack Security Services:

-- MaRS CISO Summit: Canadian Collegiate Cyber Exercise (C3X) goals and benefits
+- MaRS CISO Summit: Canadian Collegiate Cyber Exercise (C3X) goals, ideals and benefits

 - Toronto Cyber Security Meetup: Intro to Threat Emulation

 - George Brown College (Professional Advisory Committee) T401, T407

 - Sheridan ISSessions: